 This is everything vanilla ice cream should be: impossibly rich and smooth with deep notes of honey, caramel, and flowers.
-A good Highland Scotch (I'm partial to Glenlivet 12) brings out the best flavors of vanilla while also adding depth; smokier varieties are also fun to play with if you're into that sort of thing.
+A good Highland Scotch (I'm partial to Glenlivet 12 for this) brings out the best flavors of vanilla while also adding depth; smokier varieties are also fun to play with if you're into that sort of thing.
 There's a good amount of salt to keep you coming back for another bite.
 Add salt slowly and adjust it to your tastes.

-To play against such a floral whisky I used Mexican vanilla bean, which has a powerful spicy funk.
+To play against such a floral whisky I use Mexican vanilla bean, which has a powerful spicy funk.
 Avoid Mexican vanilla extracts, which are often cut with cheaper, potentially toxic ingredients.
 Mexican vanilla beans are amazing, but should come from sources you trust.

 Scotch Vanilla Bean Ice Cream